Singapore Landmarks

 Web: www.raffleshotel.com

-The vestiges of old can still be found within the Raffles walls.
+The vestiges of old can still be found within.
 The Bar & Billiard Room houses two original billiard tables from the turn of the 19th century and is known as “The Connoisseur’s Haven” for its fine selection of martinis, single malts, cognacs, champagnes, ports, sherries, chocolates and Cuban cigars.
 The Tiffin Room is an experience not to be missed with the famed High Teas served here daily.
 And finally, The Long Bar, home to the Singapore Sling.
+There are also 70 retail shops including top tier designers like Tiffany’s and Louis Vuitton.

 Statues of Sir Stamford Raffles